mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32072B_EVAL/Examples/RCC/RCC_CRS_Synchronization_Polling/readme.txt

 @par Example Description

-This example describes how to use the RCC HAL API to configure Clock Recovery Service in using polling mode.
+Configuration of the clock recovery service (CRS) in Polling mode, using the RCC HAL API.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.